markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 </article>
 ```

-That kind of broke things for the time being:
+That kind of broke things for the time being.
+Our trainer images and text padding disappeared:

 ![broken card](./assets/lesson-6/200-broken-card.png)